rangsimanketkaew/QM-on-TAIWANIA/README.md

 * Details: Parallelizability of Q-Chem that run in parallel with shared-memory (OpenMP) is better than that of non-shared memory (MPI).

-* This script supports the Q-Chem PBS job submission only with OpenMP method.
+* This script supports the Q-Chem PBS job submission with only OpenMP.
 If you want to use MPI instead, talk to TAIWANIA staff.

 * Q-Chem official website: http://www.q-chem.com/